abtsousa/clippy/README.md

 ## Functionalities

-- Cross-platform (tested on MacOS, Arch Linux and Windows).
+- Cross-platform (tested on MacOS, Arch Linux, Windows AND Android!)
 - Extremely fast thanks to its asynchronous execution (allows checking up to 8 courses simultaneously).
 - Transfer multiple files (up to 4 files simultaneously).
 - Automatic file synchronization between CLIP and the user's folder.